 Nestled just a few steps from the historic Grand Place in Brussels and less than 10 minutes walk from Brussels Central station The Dominican luxury boutique hotel is ideally located for a weekend exploring this fabulous city.

 In fact, its location is perfect for the center of Brussels.
-It is around 10 minutes from Brussels’ Central Station, and a block across from the Theatre Royale de la Monnaie.
-More importantly, you are less than a 5-minute walk from the historic city center, with the Grand Place de Bruxelles and tons of restaurants and bars, and yet it is hidden a couple blocks from the crowds.
+It is around 10 minutes from Brussels’ Central Station and a block across from the Theatre Royale de la Monnaie.
+More importantly, you are less than a 5-minute walk from the historic city center, with the Grand Place de Bruxelles and tons of restaurants and bars, and yet it is hidden a couple of blocks from the crowds.